-Clients without symptoms but with a family history of HD, and who wish to consider predictive testing, should be referred to the local genetics service.
-All referrals to local Dept. of Clinical Genetics can be made by any health & social care professional, most commonly GP, HD Specialist, HD Clinical Lead, Psychiatry & Specialist Youth Advisors .
-Some clinical genetics services also accept requests for genetic counselling directly from clients who describe an HD family history.
+Clients without symptoms but with a family history of HD, and who wish to consider predictive testing should be referred to the local genetics service.
+All referrals Clinical Genetics can be made by any health & social care professional, most commonly GPs, HD Specialist, HD Clinical Lead, Psychiatry, Specialist Youth Advisors and neurology .
+Clinical genetics will also accept requests for genetic counselling directly from clients from a known HD Family.

-Clients with symptoms suggestive of HD, and a known family history of HD, should be referred to the local HD multi-disciplinary team.
+Clients with symptoms suggestive of HD, and a known family history of HD, should be offered referral to Clinical Genetics .

 Clients with symptoms which could be due to HD, but with no known family history of HD, can be offered a diagnostic genetic test directly by neurology clinics.
-Prior to testing clients must be informed that they are being tested for a hereditary condition, and that there might be implications for their relatives if they test positive.
-If HD is confirmed, such clients should be referred to the HD multidisciplinary team.
-These teams will liaise as appropriate with a range of specialist services, including HD Specialists and Specialist Youth Advisers.
+Prior to testing clients must be informed that they are being tested for a hereditary condition, and that there might be implications for them and their relatives if they test positive.
+If HD is confirmed, such clients should be referred to Clinical Genetics who will liaise with the HD Service.

-GP information services, such as SCI Gateway and/or local alternative, should clearly identify HD Clinical Leads
+GP information services, such as SCI Gateway and/or GGC Referral Directory, should clearly identify HD Clinical Leads